Joseph14078/ProtoHook/README.md

 ## Is this dangerous?

 Probably.
-I'll be testing it out in a few projects before determining if it's work pursuing.
+I'll be testing it out in a few projects before determining if it's worth pursuing.